CodeScop/Oge-Mai-Field-Guide/history/hunthistory02.md

 Write 1 Million Words To Unlock Third Sheep (completed late 25 Jun 2020, releasing Imali)

+The sheep and the quest were globally available until July 1 and the opening of the Camp Nano Meteoroid event.

 ### New S2 Quests: Jun 2020

 - Stumbling Upon Sheep